Preparations and packing list

 Get fit

-If you are going to embark on a pilgrimage, you usually walk about twenty kilometres a day, several days in a row.
+On a pilgrimage you usually walk about twenty kilometres a day, several days in a row.
 A good advice is to go for long walks well in advance of the pilgrimage.
-Then you are able to get familiar with the shoes you are going to wear, the weight of your backpack and you get in better shape.
-Stretching out regularly is also important to maintain and increase mobility and to prevent strain injuries.
+Then you'll get familiar with the shoes you are going to wear and the weight of your backpack, and you get in better shape.
+Stretching out regularly is also important to increase mobility and prevent strain injuries.

 The best footwear

-Good padding of the feet prevents rashes and water problems.
-One to two pairs of thin wool socks is a proven piece of advice.
+Good padding of the feet prevents rashes and moist problems.
+One or two pairs of thin wool socks is a proven piece of advice.
 If possible, wash your socks daily.
 Two thinner socks per foot dry faster than one thick.
 Simple gaiters keep pebbles, debris and moisture out of the boots.
 In areas with a lot of asphalt, it is recommended to change to lighter footwear with good cushioning.
-Examine the surface before the hike so you are best prepared.
+Examine the surface before the hike so you are well prepared.

 For rainy days